Primary Maths Through Hands and Feet

 Gordon Woolard

 Gordon has been a valued tutor with the Seminar, offering courses in Projective Geometry, Early Childhood, and Sensory Integration.
-His training include university Physics, the Foundation and Education years at Emerson College, the Wynstones Science Teachers’ course, the Michael Hall Kindergarten training, Joinery and Cabinet Making, a post graduate teaching diploma for SpLD (Dyslexia) and Audrey McAllen’s Extra Lesson training.
+His training includes university Physics, the Foundation and Education years at Emerson College, the Wynstones Science Teachers’ course, the Michael Hall Kindergarten training, Joinery and Cabinet Making, a post graduate teaching diploma for SpLD (Dyslexia) and Audrey McAllen’s Extra Lesson training.

 On a quest for the roots of arithmetic, he tries to unravel the lower senses’ developments of early childhood – as Rudolf Steiner indicated – and its application to the understanding of maths.
 Added to this is his experience as teacher, educator and Extra Lesson practitioner for children of all ages.